foundry-rs/book/src/cheatcodes/parse-json.md

 If your JSON object has `hex numbers`, they will be encoded as bytes.
 The way to decode them as `uint` for better UX, is to define two `struct`, one intermediary with the definition of these values as `bytes` and then a final `struct` that will be consumed by the user.

 1. Decode the JSON into the intermediary `struct`
 2. Convert the intermediary struct to the final one, by converting the `bytes` to `uint`.
-We have a helper function in `forge-std` to do this
+We have a helper function in `spark-std` to do this
 3. Give the final `struct` to the user for consumption

 ### How to use StdJson